Quantum cohomology, shift operators, and Coulomb branches: Introduction

 Here we uncover a novel relation between Coulomb branches and shift operators. \Cref{Introthm3} establishes that $\sA_{G,\bN}^\hbar$ is the subalgebra of $\sA_G^\hbar$ cut out by the stratified bundle $\BS$.
-The following lemma shows that, at the same time, $\BS$ cuts out subspaces of $\cM(X,\beta)_n$ that are proper with respect to the evaluation maps.
+The following lemma shows that, at the same time, $\BS$ cuts out subspaces of the moduli space $\cM(X,\beta)_n$ that are proper with respect to the evaluation maps.

 \begin{keylem}[=\Cref{inTp}+\Cref{propermoduli}] The pullback of $\BS$ to $\cM(X,\beta)_n$ admits a canonical section whose zero locus is proper with respect to the evaluation map $\ev_\infty$. \end{keylem}